agavazov/nkvd/README.md

 });
 ```

-You can listen HTTP end-point or Linux Socket.
+You can listen to an HTTP endpoint or a Linux socket.
 Keep in mind if you want to access
-the linux socket in a container you have to provide extra privileges and mount it.
+the Linux socket in a container you have to provide extra privileges and mount it.

 ```yaml
 services: